CAN I INFRINGE ON A PATENT APPLICATION THAT IS CURRENTLY PENDING?

-Until a patent is granted, it is hard to determine what activity would constitute an infringement – simply because we do not know 1) whether the patent application will be issued as a patent by the patent examiner; and 2) what scope of patent protection will ultimately be granted to the patent application.
-This is an important distinction as the subject matter a patent applicant hopes to obtain patent (and as applied for in the published patent application) usually differs from the subject matter that is actually granted patent (due to patent examination requirements).
+These are important considerations because if the patent application will not be granted by the patent examiner, there is no issue of infringement.
+Additionally, the scope of protection is difficult to ascertain because the subject matter an applicant hopes to obtain from a patent (i.e., the published patent application) usually differs from the subject matter that is actually granted (due to patent examination requirements).

 If you are interested in more detail related to your situation it is best to speak with an attorney.